moorepants/eme185/content/pages/microcontrollers.rst

 - Install the Arduino Integrated Development Environment (IDE) from the `software page`_ on the Arduino website.
 - Make sure you have an up-to-date web browser.
-- Sign up for a free 123d.circuits.io_ account.
+- Sign up for a free circuits.io_ account.

 .. _software page: https://www.arduino.cc/en/Main/Software